Central Intelligence Agency CIA Books

 Written by an investigative journalist, this insightful book gives an inside look at the history of the agency, its problems, and its accomplishments.
 The book’s content is based on personal interviews with intelligence officials and agents from both the past and present.

-This book contains a group of declassified essays that were initially written for distribution within the department.
+This book contains declassified essays initially written for distribution within the department.
 The essays were compiled from interviews with agents and provided an authentic inside look at the history of the agency, insight into secret operations, and practical how-to advice.

 More Books